-- The Company will not invest more than 10% of its gross assets in other listed investment companies (including listed investment trusts); - The Company will not invest more than 15% of the portfolio in any one individual stock at the time of acquisition; - At least 60% of the portfolio will normally be invested in larger companies (i.e. with a market capitalisation of at least US\$5bn); - At least 20% of the portfolio will normally be invested in smaller companies (i.e. with a market capitalisation of less than US\$5bn); - Investment in unquoted securities will not exceed 10% of the portfolio at the time of acquisition; - A maximum of 5% of the portfolio, at the time of acquisition, may be invested in each of debt instruments, convertibles and royalty bonds issued by pharmaceutical and biotechnology companies; - The Company's gearing policy is to borrow up to the lower of £70m or 20% of the Company's net asset value; - Derivative transactions can be used to mitigate risk and/or enhance capital returns and will be restricted to 5% of the portfolio; and - Equity Swaps may be used in order to meet the Company's investment objective of achieving a high level of capital growth and is restricted to 5% of the portfolio.
+- The Company will not invest more than 10% of its gross assets in other listed investment companies (including listed investment trusts); - The Company will not invest more than 15% of the portfolio in any one individual stock at the time of acquisition; - At least 60% of the portfolio will normally be invested in larger companies (i.e. with a market capitalisation of at least US\$5bn); - At least 20% of the portfolio will normally be invested in smaller companies (i.e. with a market capitalisation of less than US\$5bn); - Investment in unquoted securities will not exceed 10% of the portfolio at the time of acquisition; - A maximum of 5% of the portfolio, at the time of acquisition, may be invested in each of debt instruments, convertibles and royalty bonds issued by pharmaceutical and biotechnology companies; - A maximum of 15% of the portfolio, at the time of acquisition, may be invested in companies in each of the following sections: - healthcare equipment - healthcare technology - providers of healthcare and related services